 Police United

-Thawatchai Damrong-Ongtrakul took on the coaching duties in 2011, with Police finishing in mid-table for four consecutive seasons; with the goals coming from Chakrit Buathong, Surachat Sareepim, Leandro Dos Santos and Michaël Murcy throughout the period.
+This also meant a move from Booyachinda Stadium to the Thammasat Stadium in Rangsit.
+Thawatchai Damrong-Ongtrakul took on the coaching duties, as Police finished in mid-table for four consecutive seasons, with the goals coming from Chakrit Buathong, Surachat Sareepim, Leandro Dos Santos and Michaël Murcy throughout the period.

-Police suffered a poor 2014 season and were relegated to Division One.
-Head coach Attaphol Buspakom was given the task of restoring their former status as the club decamped to their traditional Booyachinda Stadium home next to the police headquarters as Insee ended their sponsorship in the club.
+Police went down again in 2014.
+Head coach Attaphol Buspakom was given the task of restoring their former status as the club decamped to their traditional Booyachinda Stadium home next to the police headquarters, as Insee ended their sponsorship in the club.

 The team won the Division 1 title in fine style with Tana Chanabut smashing in twenty-five goals.
-However, the success came at a price as it was discovered that the club failed to pay their players.
+However, the success came at a price as it was discovered that the club had failed to pay its players.

 The club license was revoked, leading to a sabbatical from competitive football.
-A solution was found when BEC Tero Sasana became homeless; with the Booyachinda Stadium offering a welcome refuge.
-The clubs merged for the 2018 season.
+A solution was found when BEC Tero Sasana became homeless, with the Booyachinda Stadium offering a welcome refuge.
+The clubs merged for the 2018 season to form Police Tero FC.

 My visit

-I decided to visit several stadiums while I had the opportunity, with both Kasetsart and Bangkok University being on the list as well as TOT and Bangkok Glass.
+I decided to visit several stadiums while I had the opportunity, with both Kasetsart and Rangsit University being on the list, as well as TOT SC and Bangkok Glass.
 I then took in the first half of the Regional League game between Luk Tapfah and Futera Seeker.

 A taxi took me up the main road towards Ayutthaya before pulling off at Khlong Nueng to the Rangsit Campus of Thammasat University.
-My driver dropped me right outside the entrance for the VIP seats, which cost 200 Baht, which was around £4.50, at the time.
+My driver dropped me right outside the entrance for the VIP seats, where I bought my ticket.

 The dramatic floodlights hovered over each corner of the arena.
 United's move there as well as a joint tenancy with Regional League Luk Isan - Thai Air had kept the stadium in use.
 Once more it was nice to be in a stand with plentiful legroom.